dealbertt/C_Proyects/README.md

 1- Json Parser
-    -Needs to be optimized and implement the array struct -Maybe implement the CSV from DIS and transform it into json -With the use of structs to act like java classes typeshit
+    -Needs to be optimized and implement the array struct -Maybe implement the CSV from DIS and transform it into json?
+        -With the use of structs to act like java classes typeshit

 2- Image Proccessor
     -List the files in the working directory
-    -Let the user choose the name of the file
+    -Choosing the name done
-        -Maybe work around sanitizing the inputs
+        -Check if the name is taken and add .ppm if not there -Maybe work around sanitizing the inputs